-Self Monitoring and Expiration Date: Self monitoring of effluent quality and quantity is required on a regular basis with reporting of results semiannually.
-The permit is scheduled to expire on December 31st, 2015.
+Self monitoring of effluent quality and quantity is required on a regular basis.
+Reporting of results is required semiannually.
+The permit is scheduled to expire on February 28, 2013, the same expiration date of other oil production unit WYPDES facilities in this locale.